Sepkitt/DEVnIT/README.md

     Documentation solution for frontend developers.

-> Note: `access Lost to the original github account [Sepstacks](https://https://github.com/SepStacks)`.
+> Note: access Lost to the original github account [Sepstacks](https://https://github.com/SepStacks).
 This will be the new repo going forward

 ## Motivation